DO I HAVE A CLAIM?

 imply extra terms into certain types of contracts.
 For example:

-to buy goods, and they rely on the skill and judgement of the seller, there
+buy goods, and they rely on the skill and judgement of the seller, there is an

 In some circumstances you will also have rights against manufacturers of